Depth In Simplicity -- Insights From Coin Tossing -- The Philosophy of Simplicity

 Like emotions shouldn't get in the way of management, they shouldn't get in the way of a simple coin toss game.
 Even the most basic things can be mastered, and that mastery doesn't require complexity, once you understand what needs to be done.

 When you already have the plan, the reason in mind, all you need to do is to train yourself to apply it.
 If the plan fails, devise a new one, and apply it instead.
 The universe is built on logic, in a way the internet is built on code.
 Understand the code and you'll better understand the universe.
-That is the most basic element in philosophy: The ability to apply the code, or logic of reality, into different departments of it, and act in accordance to what you've learned.
+That is the most basic element in philosophy: The ability to apply the code, or logic of reality, into different departments of it, and act in accordance with what you've learned.

 However, let us not confuse simplicity with primitiveness.
 Primitiveness lacks depth.
 Simplicity depends not only on the act itself but also on its practitioner.
 The more talented you are, the simpler the subject of talent could become.